OLC-LOC-Bioinformatics/AzureStorage/docs/credentials.md

 ## AzureCredentials

-AzureCredentials allows you to store, modify, or delete your Azure account name and connection string in the system keyring
+AzureCredentials allows you to store, modify, or delete your encrypted Azure connection string

 Choose either the [`store`](#azure-credentials-store) or [`delete`](#azure-credentials-delete) functionality